remla2025-team19/operation/docs/deployment.md

 * Ingress Gateway: In order to make our services externally accessible
 * Virtual Services: To define how traffic flows into the app
 * Destination Rules: Maps subsets to specific service versions with labels.
+* Envoy Filters: In order to enable rate limiting for requests to ```app-service```.

 ## Routing Modes
-We support the Canady deployment routing.
+We support the Canary deployment routing.
 This means incoming requests are split using the 90/10 Split.
 90% of requests are routed to ```app-service``` version ```v1``` and 10% to ```v2```.
 This allows us to safely test experimental changes in the latter while maintaining uptime for most of the traffic on the former.
+Additionally, requests with the header 'X-Experiment: canary" are always routed to v2.

 <p align="center">
   <img src="images/canary.png" alt="Canary Release Flow Diagram" width="600"/>